All Hotels

 Strengths

-• Legendary service with exceptional staff-to-guest ratios
+• Legendary service with an exceptionally high staff-to-guest ratio and genuine personalization

 Trade-offs